State formation: Conflict theories

 A number of different theories, sometimes connected with some of the processes above, explain state formation in terms of the evolution of leadership systems.
 This argument sees human society as evolving from tribes or chiefdoms into states through a gradual process of transformation that lets a small group hierarchically structure society and maintain order through appropriation of symbols of power.
 Groups that gained power in tribal society gradually worked towards building the hierarchy and segmentation that created the state.

 Elman Service (1915-1996) proposed that, unlike in economic stratification theories, the state largely creates stratification in society rather than being created to defend that stratification.
 Bureaucracy evolves to support the leadership structure in tribes and uses religious hierarchy and economic stratification as a means to further increase its power.
 Warfare may play a key role in the situation, because it allows leaders to distribute benefits in ways that serve their interests, however it is a constant that feeds the system rather than an autonomous factor.
 Similarly, anthropologist Henry T. Wright argues (2006) that competitive and conflictual environments produce political experimentation leading to the development of the state.
 As opposed to theories that the state develops through chance or tinkering, experimentation involves a more directed process where tribal leaders learn from organization forms of the past and from the outcomes they produced.

 Other theories

-Other aspects are highlighted in different theories as of contributing importance.
+Other aspects are highlighted in different theories as being of contributing importance.
 It is sometimes claimed that technological development, religious development, or socialization of members are crucial to state development.
 However, most of these factors are found to be secondary in anthropological analysis.
 In addition to conquest, some theories contend that the need for defense from military conquest or the military organization to conquer other peoples is the key aspect leading to state formation.